 One way to make the most of Sussex’s superb food and drink is to seek out the smaller places, like independent producers and quiet country pubs, which will add a personal touch to your dining experience.
 Explore micro-breweries run almost solely on passion or learn to cook from enthusiastic chefs who love to share their skills.
 Find the people who care, of whom there are many in Sussex, and share in their commitment to making excellent food and drink.To save you from scouring the depths of Trip Advisor, we’ve already combed through the best eating and drinking experiences in Sussex – here’s what we’ve come up with.
 Fancy a nibble on a bit more information?
 We got lots more tasty tidbits over at our blog on the best foodie experiences in Sussex!

-- The Ambrette in Rye is famous for its fusion of locally sourced ingredients and delicious Indian cuisine, but you can put any thoughts of poppadoms and pints from your mind.
+- The Ambrette in Rye is famous for its one of the best plasces to go in Sussex for its fusion of locally sourced ingredients and delicious Indian cuisine, but you can put any thoughts of poppadoms and pints from your mind.
 This is top-class cuisine of the highest order, and the Ambrette’s tasting menu is a gastronomic odyssey you won’t soon forget.

 - The award-winning coast of Sussex isn’t just about days at the seaside – the seafood’s well worth the trip too.
 Head to The Little Fish Market in Hove, which (as the name suggests) started out as a fish market and now serves the seafood instead of selling it.
 It’s very popular and quite small, so booking ahead is advised.